How does a crochet design come to life? What design basics should I know before getting started on my journey into designing crochet?

 Creating Your Design

 Once you’ve brainstormed your ideas and completed your development research, it’s now time to create your design.
 FINALLY!
 I know, it sounds simpler than it actually is.
-This is where you’ll sit down, hook and yarn in hand and begin bringing that solution to life!
+This is where you’ll sit down, hook and yarn in hand, and begin bringing that solution to life!
 Make sure you keep a notepad and pencil near so you can take notes as you work up your design.
 Write down everything!
 Every little detail!
 When you’re designing, there is no such thing as too many notes!

 Can I talk about something that many people get mixed up about?
 Designing crochet is not the same as writing crochet patterns!
 You can have one without the other…but one can’t exist without the other!

 Writing a crochet pattern happens after you design your crochet item.
-Once you’ve brainstormed all your ideas and decided on a design; once you’ve done all your research and decided on the perfect yarn, hook, and stitch pattern; Once you’ve decided on the size of your project and worked out all the math THEN you write up your pattern.
+Once you’ve brainstormed all your ideas and decided on a design, once you’ve done all your research and decided on the perfect yarn, hook, and stitch pattern, Once you’ve decided on the size of your project and worked out all the math THEN you write up your pattern.
 At least, that’s what I do.
-Some designers will write project notes as they work up their design then write a pattern using their notes, but I find it easier to do the opposite.
+Some designers will write project notes as they work up their design and then write a pattern using their notes, but I find it easier to do the opposite.

 I’ll write up my pattern and crochet my design according to the pattern I wrote.
 Then, as I’m working up my project, if there are any modifications I need to make, I’ll make notes on the pattern.

 If you’re new to designing crochet, this may not come easy for you.
-Sometimes, especially those who are first time designers, you may need to visually see what you’re crocheting and write the instructions down as you go.
+Sometimes, especially those who are first-time designers, you may need to visually see what you’re crocheting and write the instructions down as you go.
 This is totally okay.
-It’s a learning process and as you design more items, you’ll get better at it!
+It’s a learning process, and as you design more items, you’ll get better at it!

-When I said, ‘You can have one without the other’, I was talking about designing crochet.
+When I said, ‘You can have one without the other,’ I was talking about designing crochet.
 For many years….way before I started writing crochet patterns, I was designing crochet projects.
-I would make up my own ‘thing’.
+I would make up my own ‘thing.’
 I would create unique blankets, stuffed animals, or bags without a pattern.
 I definitely didn’t go through any steps to create a design.
 I just grabbed whatever yarn I fancied at the time and got to hooking!
 As I became more serious about designing and pattern writing, I began to learn everything I’ll be teaching you!